Key takeaways:

 Having a functional website or a simple landing page on your domain can show prospective buyers that the domain is usable and has a purpose.
 Here’s how to do it:

-- Choose a simple builder like Carrd, Notion, or Google Sites.
+- Choose a simple builder like our Website Builder.

 - Showcase your site’s or domain’s niche relevance with clear, persuasive messaging.